 - Chop the carrot, celery stalks or celeriac, leek, and pepper into small cubes.
 Set aside in another bowl.

 - Slice the cabbage very finely or chop it into small pieces.
 Set aside in another bowl.

-- Stir well and bring to a boil.
+- Simmer soup: Stir well and bring to a boil.
 Turn the heat down to medium-low and simmer, covered, for about 10 minutes.

 - Add cabbage and bring to a boil again.
-Simmer for 5 minutes, add the meatballs and drained black beans and simmer for another 15 minutes or until the vegetables are tender and the meatballs cooked through.
+Simmer for 5 minutes, add the meatballs and drained black beans, and simmer for another 15 minutes or until the vegetables are tender and the meatballs arec cooked through.

-- Add 1 teaspoon red wine vinegar and more salt and pepper to taste.
+- Adjust taste: Add 1 teaspoon red wine vinegar and more salt and pepper to taste.
 Add the remaining red wine vinegar according to your taste.